Jaimecclin/blog/articles/flask-build-platform-run-tasks-parallelly.md

 ```
 ### Task

+We all know that __multithreading__ cannot bring us real speed-up effect on our program as [__Global Interpreter Lock__](https://en.wikipedia.org/wiki/Global_interpreter_lock).
 In order to execute many tasks parallelly, I adopt Python multiprocessing module to run tasks.
 And I also create another thread here to monitor the process state.
-If you have special requirements, f.g. scanning the output of running task, you could extend this thread to get what you need.
+If you have special requirements, f.g. scanning the output of the running task, you could extend this thread to get what you need.

 Regarding the __trainTask function is exactly our real task.
 Of course, you could define it by yourself, such as scikit-learn SVN.
 TPOT package is a great tool to help you find the best Machine Learning model without too much effort.
 I take TPOT regressor as an example here because I'd like a task taking a long time to show the result.